 UCCE Master Gardeners of Lake Tahoe Training

-The University of California Cooperative Extension (UCCE) invites adults interested in helping others learn about gardening and landscaping to apply to train as a Master Gardener volunteer.
-UCCE Master Gardener volunteers learn University-based scientific information and then share that knowledge with the gardening community.
-Master Gardener volunteers are people of all ages and from all walks of life with a common desire to help others learn about gardening and landscaping.
+The University of California invites Tahoe-based adults interested in teaching others sustainable gardening to become a Master Gardener volunteer.
+You will learn University-based scientific information and then share that knowledge with others.
+UC Master Gardener volunteers are people of all ages and from all walks of life with a common desire to help others learn about gardening.

 Who Can Apply?